 -Never overload your bicycle.
 When carrying items with you, use a backpack, a secure rack on the back of your bike or safe bike bags.

 -Be sure to signal all stop and turns.

 -Be ready to ride in all conditions.

-If you have been injured contact Peter Thompson & Associates for a free and confidential consultation to discuss your rights.
+If you have been injured contact Peter Thompson & Associates for a confidential consultation to discuss your rights.
 Call 1-800-804-2004.